vokzul/TLOUtrivia/README.md

 a "Ending up alone", "to end up alone"

-q "**What does FEDRA stand for?**" a "Federal Disaster Response Agency", "Federal disaster response administration"
+q "**What does FEDRA stand for?**" a "Federal Disaster Response Agency", "Federal disaster response Administration"

 q "**What group are the Washington Liberation Front at war with for control of Seattle?**" a "Seraphites"